 Both are very similar in features, and either one will work fine for SEO purposes.
 They are slightly different in terms of features, so you might want to briefly try both just to see which you like better.

 Whichever plugin you choose, be sure to read its instructions well and be sure you’re using every possible feature included.
-Too many people install the plugin and expect it to work automatically, but there are things that must be tweaked, and you’ll need to include some extra information every time you make a post such as the main keyword you want that page optimized for.
+Too many people install the plugin and expect it to work automatically, but some things must be tweaked, and you’ll need to include some extra information every time you make a post such as the main keyword you want that page optimized for.

 Google Webmaster Tools

-Webmaster Tools isn’t just for WordPress sites, but it’s important that you sign up for it, just the same.
-Webmaster Tools will allow you to keep track of any issues your website might have, set certain preferences for your site, and keep tabs of certain things such as what keywords people are using to pull your site up in Google.
+Webmaster Tools isn’t just for WordPress sites, but you must sign up for it, just the same.
+Webmaster Tools will allow you to keep track of any issues your website might have, set certain preferences for your site, and keep tabs on certain things such as what keywords people are using to pull your site up in Google.

 If you have the WordPress SEO plugin by Yoast, it’s easy to verify your site in Webmaster tools.
 Log into Webmaster Tools here: